 - T0: The doctor has not found evidence of a primary tumor.

-- T4: The tumor can be of any size, but it is growing into the chest wall or skin.
+- T4: The tumor can be of any size but is growing into the chest wall or skin.
 This category includes inflammatory breast cancer.

-Tumor size is just one of the factors that doctors consider when determining the stage of a person’s breast cancer.
-Other factors include:
+Tumor size is just one of several factors that doctors consider when determining the stage of a person’s breast cancer.
+Other factors include the following:

 Lymph node status